 Most buildings are designed with a pink volcanic stone called tuff, making the city’s scenery glow pink at dusk (as can be seen in the photo below).

-On your city tour or group tour of Yerevan, there are many monuments to visit to learn more about the history and culture of Armenia.
+On your city tour or group tour of Yerevan, there are many monuments to visit to learn more about the history including its religion and culture of Armenia.

 Completed in 1967, the Tsitsernakaberd Memorial Complex or the Memorial Complex to Genocide Victims in Yerevan is a monument dedicated to the memory of the Armenians who perished in the Armenian Genocide.
 The Memorial is composed of a partly split 44-meter arrow-shaped slab of granite, symbolising the Armenian diaspora and unity, and 12 leaning basalt slabs reminiscent of the traditional khachkars, surrounding an eternal flame as though in mourning.
 Khachkars, also known as the Armenian cross-stones, are carved memorial stone slabs bearing a cross and other intricate detail such as rosettes or carvings of animals.

 Walk through Yerevan’s Republic Square, the city’s focal point renowned for its musical fountains.
 It was designed by architect Alexander Tamanyan in 1924 and originally named after Vladimir Lenin during the Soviet era.
 Today, the square is described as one of the finest central squares created anywhere in the world during the 20th century, and is an important civic space for the Armenian people.